Public-key cryptography

 In the Diffie–Hellman key exchange scheme, each party generates a public/private key pair and distributes the public key of the pair.
 After obtaining an authentic (n.b., this is critical) copy of each other's public keys, Alice and Bob can compute a shared secret offline.
 The shared secret can be used, for instance, as the key for a symmetric cipher.

 In an asymmetric key encryption scheme, anyone can encrypt messages using a public key, but only the holder of the paired private key can decrypt such a message.
 The security of the system depends on the secrecy of the private key, which must not become known to any other.

 Public-key cryptography, or asymmetric cryptography, is the field of cryptographic systems that use pairs of related keys.
 Each key pair consists of a public key and a corresponding private key.
-Key pairs are generated with cryptographic algorithms based on mathematical problems termed one-way functions.
+Key pairs are generated with algorithms based on mathematical problems termed one-way functions.
 Security of public-key cryptography depends on keeping the private key secret; the public key can be openly distributed without compromising security.
 There are many kinds of public-key cryptosystems, with different security goals, including digital signature, Diffie–Hellman key exchange, public-key key encapsulation, and public-key encryption.

 Public key algorithms are fundamental security primitives in modern cryptosystems, including applications and protocols that offer assurance of the confidentiality and authenticity of electronic communications and data storage.
 They underpin numerous Internet standards, such as Transport Layer Security (TLS), SSH, S/MIME, and PGP.
 Compared to symmetric cryptography, public-key cryptography can be too slow for many purposes, so these protocols often combine symmetric cryptography with public-key cryptography in hybrid cryptosystems.

 Description

-Before the mid-1970s, all cipher systems used symmetric key algorithms, in which the same cryptographic key is used with the underlying algorithm by both the sender and the recipient, who must both keep it secret.
+Before the mid-1970s, all cipher systems used symmetric key algorithms, in which the same cryptographic key is used with the underlying algorithm by both the sender and the recipient, who must both keep the key secret.
 Of necessity, the key in every such system had to be exchanged between the communicating parties in some secure way prior to any use of the system – for instance, via a secure channel.
-This requirement is never trivial and very rapidly becomes unmanageable as the number of participants increases, or when secure channels are not available, or when (as is sensible cryptographic practice) keys are frequently changed.
+This requirement is never trivial and very rapidly becomes unmanageable as the number of participants increases, when secure channels are not available, or when (as is sensible cryptographic practice) keys are frequently changed.
 In particular, if messages are meant to be secure from other users, a separate key is required for each possible pair of users.

 By contrast, in a public-key cryptosystem, the public keys can be disseminated widely and openly, and only the corresponding private keys need be kept secret.

 The two best-known types of public key cryptography are digital signature and public-key encryption: